History of Toyota Cars

 Toyota was formed on Oct.
 31, 1957.
 Known as Toyota Motor Sales, U.S.A., Inc., the company established its headquarters in a former Rambler dealership located in Hollywood, Ca. Toyota began to make its first sales in 1958 with287 Toyopet Crown sedans and one Land Cruiser.

 These initial sales gave Toyota a morale boost, but soon the motor company would learn that their crown jewel, the Toyotapet, was considered underpowered and overpriced for the American market.
 Sales for the Toyopet were finally discontinued in 1961.
 It was up to the Land Cruiser to save the day, as it had a great reputation as a sturdy, all-terrain vehicle.
 The Land Cruiser kept Toyota in the game until 1965 when the Toyota Corona was manufactured.
+Many of these Toyota vehicle are still in very nice condition because their owner maintained them well and were insightful enough to buy a Toyota cover to protect the vehicle.

 The Toyota Corona was explicitly built for the American market and was the first popular Toyota in the United States.
 The Corona had all of the features that Americans were looking for in their cars: factory-installed air conditioning, an automatic transmission, and a powerful engine.
 Due to these features, the U.S. sales of Toyota vehicles increased to more than threefold in 1966 to more than 20,000 units.